-Diversity, multiculturalism, and inclusion are integral and valued concerns throughout the Loomis community.
-Maintaining an environment that supports equity, inclusivity, and the pursuit of justice for all people, as expressed in our Diversity Mission Statement, is an on-going commitment.
-The Office of Multicultural Affairs assists in maintaining the school's focus and continuous evaluation on that commitment.
+Diversity, equity, and inclusion are integral and valued concerns throughout the Loomis community.
+Maintaining an environment that supports equity, inclusivity, and the pursuit of justice for all people, as expressed in our Diversity & Inclusion Mission Statement, is an on-going commitment.
+The Office of Equity, Diversity & Inclusion assists in maintaining the school's focus and continuous evaluation on that commitment.

 - Student Organizations